cbr1N/codwer/Privesc3.md

 # Privelege Escalation Laboratory 3
-### This laboratory work is based on privelege escalation tecnhiques by exploiting different types of binaries and using different tecnhiques.
+### This laboratory work is based on privelege escalation tecnhiques by exploiting different types of binaries

 ## user1